openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 located "/usr/etc/collectd.conf".

 Configurations for the plugin itself are specified in its own .conf file, collectd-ceilometer-plugin.conf.

+Copy collectd-celiometer-plugin/etc/collectd.conf.d/collectd-ceilometer-plugin.conf
-The filepath to this file should be included in the collectd.conf file.
+onto your machine.
+Include the filepath to this file in your collectd.conf file.

 | Include /path/to/collectd-ceilometer-plugin.conf